 Johnson State College Institutional Scholarships

-Institutional merit scholarships are the largest source of scholarships at Johnson State College.
+Institutional scholarships are the largest source of scholarships at Johnson State College.
 They are funded by alumni and friends of JSC and generally are awarded based on particular criteria, such as grade point average, SAT/ACT score or exceptional talent.
-Other scholarships may be awarded based on affiliation with a certain group or interest in a specific subject area, such as math or science.
-Need-based scholarships and grants are awarded based on financial need.
-Some scholarships are awarded based on both merit and financial need.
+Some scholarships are awarded based on affiliation with a certain group or an interest in a specific subject area, such as math or science.
+Some some are awarded based on financial need alone; and some are awarded based on both merit and financial need.

 Current full- and part-time students, new students and transfer students are encouraged to apply for a JSC institutional scholarship.
 Explore the links below to find information about JSC scholarships and the application process.

 - Scholarships for Current/Returning Students